estuary/connectors/source-kinesis/README.md

 # source-kinesis

-This is a capture connector that implements the Airbyte specification and captures data from AWS Kinesis.
+This is a flow capture connector that captures data from AWS Kinesis.

 ### Configuration